prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       merchant: Merchant;

       // The hash of the merchant instance's wire details.
-      H_wire: HashCode;
+      h_wire: HashCode;

-      // Wire transfer method identifier for the wire method associated with H_wire.
+      // Wire transfer method identifier for the wire method associated with h_wire.
       // The wallet may only select exchanges via a matching auditor if the
       // exchange also supports this wire method.
       // The wire transfer fees must be added based on this wire transfer method.